chenx-git/DONG-Chenxi-s-Project-Portfolio/README.md

 ## [Project 2: Medical-Notes-Entities-Extraction-and-Network-Generation](https://github.com/chenx-git/Medical-Notes-Entities-Extraction-and-Network-Visualization)
 * Using ScispaCy to extract and identify entities in medical texts and generate networks visualizations
 * [Data Source](https://www.kaggle.com/c/medical-notes/data)<br>
-NLP package used--ScispaCy <br>Website: https://spacy.io/universe/project/scispacy
+* NLP package used--ScispaCy <br>Website: https://spacy.io/universe/project/scispacy
-* Data format--text
+* Data format--text data

-  * Text Data Example:
+  * Medical note text Example:
 > The patient's laryngeal area was palpated during a dry swallow and he does have significantly reduced laryngeal elevation and radiation fibrosis.
 The further evaluate of his swallowing function is safety; a modified barium swallow study needs to be concluded to objectively evaluate his swallow safety, and to rule out aspiration.
 A trial of neuromuscular electrical stimulation therapy was completed to determine if this therapy protocol will be beneficial and improving the patient's swallowing function and safety.